 To learn what you can do, see Living With Heart Disease.

-You will probably have to take several medicines.
+You will probably have to take several medicines that lower your risk of a heart attack.
 These include:

 If your angina symptoms get worse even though you are

 taking medicines, you may think about having a procedure to improve blood flow to your heart.

 angioplasty with or without stenting and